-- Factor loadings: all freely estimated (so each can be tested later) - > Remember: the IRT a_i parameters Mplus gives you will still vary across groups even after loadings are constrained because of group differences in theta variance - Item Thresholds: all freely estimated (so each can be tested later) - Remember: the IRT b{ki} parameters Mplus gives you will still vary across groups even after thresholds are constrained because of group differences in theta mean and theta variance - Fix all residual variances=1 in all groups if using WLSMV - Groups will eventually be allowed to differ in both factor variance and "error variance" (proxy for total variation in WLSMV models; is a "slop" parameter)
+- Factor loadings: all freely estimated (so each can be tested later) - Remember: IRT ai parameters will still vary across groups even after loadings are constrained because of group differences in theta variance - Item Thresholds: all freely estimated (so each can be tested later) - Remember: IRT bki parameters will still vary across groups even after thresholds are constrained because of group differences in theta mean and theta variance

+• Fix all residual variances=1 in all groups

+Groups will eventually be allowed to differ in both factor variance and "error variance" (proxy for total variation in WLSMV models)

-Sequential Invariance Models Note: In WLSMV, save for DIFFTEST at each step!
+Sequential Invariance Models Note: Save for DIFFTEST at each step!

-- Step 1: Fit baseline configural invariance model across groups - > Should be "close enough" factor structures, otherwise game over - Alternative group is allowed different loadings and thresholds - Step 2 (Metric-ish): Constrain all loadings equal but free factor variances in alternative group-is fit worse than the configural model? - If using WLSMV, check MODINDICES to see misfit of constraints; release problematic constrained loadings one at a time; check fit against configural model to see if it's not worse yet - Step 3 (Scalar-ish): Constrain thresholds equal for items (that passed metric) but free factor means in alternative group-is fit worse than the metric model? - > If using WLSMV, check MODINDICES to see misfit of constraints; release problematic constrained thresholds one item at a time; check fit against metric model to see if it's not worse yet - > If using WLSMV, MODINDICES may want the "intercept" free, but this is not possible to do in IRT/IFA, so focus on problematic (non-invariant) item thresholds instead - Reasonable people disagree: Mplus recommends doing steps 2 and 3 in one step because loadings and thresholds are dependent; others disagree (e.g., Millsap's 2011 book; all of IRT)
+- Step 1: Fit baseline configural invariance model across groups - > Should be "close enough" factor structures, otherwise game over - > Alternative group is allowed different loadings and thresholds, SAME residual variances=1 - Step 2 (Metric-ish): Constrain all loadings equal but free factor variances in alternative group-is fit worse relative to configural model? - If fit is worse, check MODINDICES to see why; release problematic constrained loadings one at a time; check fit against configural model to see if it's not worse yet - Step 3 (Scalar-ish): Constrain thresholds equal for items that passed metric but free factor means in alternative group-is fit worse relative to metric model? - If fit is worse, check MODINDICES to see why; release problematic constrained thresholds one item at a time; check fit against metric model to see if it's not worse yet - MODINDICES may want the "intercept" free, but this is not possible to do, so focus on problematic (non-invariant) item thresholds instead - Reasonable people disagree: Mplus recommends doing steps 2 and 3 in one step because loadings and thresholds are dependent; others disagree (see Millsap's 2011 book; all of IRT)

-Sequential Invariance Models Note: In WLSMV, save for DIFFTEST at each step!
+Sequential Invariance Models Note: Save for DIFFTEST at each step!

-- Step 4: WLSMV only: Test if residual variances for items (that passed scalar) in alternative group $\neq 1 \rightarrow$ differ from reference group (of residual variance = 1) - > Differences in residual variances between groups are not identified until you have at least some of the loadings and thresholds constrained across groups - Consequently, this test proceeds backwards: first estimated is the "bigger" non-invariant residual variance model, second estimated is the "smaller" original scalar invariance model (in which residual variances were fixed to 1 for all items for all groups) - > Differential residual variances can be a proxy for group differences in overall variability or slop, but this model may not always converge (if it doesn't, just skip this step, but note doing so) - Steps 5, 6, 7: Test Structural Invariance (just like before in CFA): - > Constrain equal across groups in sequential models: factor variances, then factor covariances, and then factor means (equal to 0) to test for "real" group differences - > Same story as in CFA: Only if you have at least partial measurement invariance can structural group/time/condition differences be meaningfully interpreted - Factors/Thetas all should have a multivariate normal distribution no matter what measurement model was used to create them... so now we can do SEM!
+- Step 4: Test if residual variances for items that passed scalar in alternative group $\neq 1 \rightarrow$ differ from reference group (in which residual variance = 1) - Differences in residual variances between groups are not identified until you have at least some of the loadings and thresholds constrained across groups - Consequently, this test proceeds backwards: first estimated is the "bigger" non-invariant residual variance model, second estimated is the "smaller" original scalar invariance model (in which residual variances were fixed to 1 for all items for all groups) - Differential residual variances can be a proxy for group differences in overall variability, but this model may not always converge (if it doesn't, skip this step, but note doing so)

+• Steps 5, 6, 7: Test Structural Invariance (just like before in CFA):

+- Constrain equal across groups in sequential models: factor variances, then factor covariances, and then factor means (equal to 0) to test for "real" group differences - Same story as in CFA: Only if you have at least partial measurement invariance can structural group/time/condition differences be meaningfully interpreted - Factors are the same no matter what measurement model was used to create them... so now we are ready to use them to do SEM!